QUARANTINE: A KEY MOMENT

 Why do we become presbyopic?

-It all starts the very moment we come into the world with the crystalline lens, the intraocular lens essential to vision.
+It all starts at birth with the lens, this intraocular lens essential for vision.

-This strange organ that is the lens began to age from our birth.
-While it was vascularized during uterine life, it ceases to be so when the child utters its first cry...
+This strange organ that is the lens begins to age from birth.
+While it was vascularized during uterine life, it ceases to be so when the child lets out its first cry...

-Subsequently, this lens behaves like a tree trunk.
-Over time, layers build up causing the lens to thicken and stiffen .
-By losing its flexibility, it no longer bulges sufficiently and accommodates (focusing) with difficulty: we see less and less well up close.
+Subsequently, this lens behaves like a “tree trunk”.
+Over time, layers build up so that the lens thickens and stiffens .
+By losing its flexibility, it no longer bulges sufficiently and adjusts (focusing) with difficulty: we see less and less well up close.

-Thus, a two-year-old child sees clearly from 5 cm, at six years old his clear vision will be from 7 cm.
-A young adult of twenty will see clearly from 10 cm; at forty, he will see clearly from 30 cm; at fifty years old
+Thus, a two-year-old child sees clearly from 5 cm, at six years his clear vision will be from 7 cm.
+A young adult of twenty years old will see clearly from 10 cm; at forty years old, he will see clearly from 30 cm; at fifty years old

-50 cm then at 70 years at 2 meters!
-The normal and comfortable reading distance being 33 cm, we understand that between 40 and 45 years the arms give the impression of becoming too short!
+50 cm then at 70 years old at 2 meters!
+The normal and comfortable reading distance is 33 cm, we understand that between 40 and 45 years old the arms give the impression of becoming too short!

-In France, almost 30 million presbyopes are going through this difficult time...
+In France, almost 30 million presbyopes are experiencing this difficult moment...

-Presbyopia can be earlier for people living at altitude or in hot countries.
+Presbyopia may occur earlier for people living at altitude or in hot countries.

-In Africa and in the Himalayas, one meets young presbyopes aged 35 years.
-The culprits are the heat and the amount of UV.
+In Africa and the Himalayas, we meet young presbyopes aged 35 years old.
+The culprits are heat and the amount of UV rays.
 This is why it is important to protect your eyes well from the sun, even in our latitudes.